zaterdag 26 december 2015

 Most QSO's were made on 21 MHz with a power of 3.6 W to 360 mW all over Europe.

-This cylinder dipole with two 500 ml cans works better on 21 MHz than on 14 MHz.
+This Monster cylinder dipole with two 500 ml cans works better on 21 MHz than on 14 MHz.

 The table below shows the DXCC countries per band and per power category.